msultan-arhamsoft/devops-assignment-3/README.md

 ### Build the images for Microservices (remember to edit code for frontend) and push images to Dockerhub and write commands to run backedn & frontend and they should run fine ###

-- Build the image for python (backend) app. docker image build -t mahmoodsultan/devops-assignment-3:backend-app .
+- Build the image for python (backend) app:

+docker image build -t mahmoodsultan/devops-assignment-3:backend-app .

-- Build the image for node (frontend) app. docker image build -t mahmoodsultan/devops-assignment-3:frontend-app .
+- Build the image for node (frontend) app:

+docker image build -t mahmoodsultan/devops-assignment-3:frontend-app .

-- Create the network to run the both apps on: docker netwok create assignment-3
+- Create the network to run the both apps on:

+docker netwok create assignment-3

-- Start the backend
+- Start the backend:

 docker run -it --rm --name backend --network assignment-3 --init -p 9090:8080 mahmoodsultan/devops-assignment-3:backend-app

-- Start the frontend
+- Start the frontend:

 docker run -it --rm --name frontend  --network assignment-3 --init -p 9091:8080 mahmoodsultan/devops-assignment-3:frontend-app

-- Accessing the frontend works well, because both containers are communicating through the same network. localhost:9091/hello localhost:9091/instructor/{id} =>  id=1/2 localhost:9091/student{id} => id=1/2/3/4/5/6/7
+- Accessing the frontend works well, because both containers are communicating through the same network:

+localhost:9091/hello
+localhost:9091/instructor/{id} =>  id=1/2
+localhost:9091/student{id} => id=1/2/3/4/5/6/7